Sabbalingurinn/FlightBooking/README.md

 # How to run

-To run the code you must start by mvn clean compile and then mvn exec:java
+To run the code:
+1. Run mvn clean compile
+2. Run mvn exec:java

 ---
 ## BookingAPI Documentation